H-M-H/Weylus/Readme.md

 not reside in `/usr/lib/dri` but for example in `/usr/lib/x86_64-linux-gnu/dri` and may not be found by Weylus.
 To force Weylus to search another directory for drivers, the environment variable `LIBVA_DRIVERS_PATH` can be set.
 Additionally you can specify the VAAPI device to use by setting `WEYLUS_VAAPI_DEVICE`; by default devices can be found in `/dev/dri`.
+On some systems this is not optional and this variable must be set.
+If VAAPI doesn't work out of the box for you, have a look into `/dev/dri`, often setting `WEYLUS_VAAPI_DEVICE=/dev/dri/renderD129` is already the solution.
 Note that you may need to install the driver(s) first.

 Nvidias NVENC is very fast but delivers a video stream of noticeably lower quality (at least on my GeForce GTX 1050 Mobile GPU) but more recent GPUs should provide higher quality.
 For this to work